Floodwater can be extremely polluted. It is important to understand how to reduce your risk of injury, sickness or

 Listen to your local radio station or check social media for updates from your water supplier.
 When the ‘boil water alert’ is lifted, follow the water supplier’s instructions about flushing the household water pipes.

 Public health advice currently is for people take personal protective measures to avoid mosquito bites and consequent risk of disease.
 Additional measures outlined in the attached document may be considered to reduce the nuisance associated with mosquitoes.

-Some medicines require storage in a refrigerator (between +2 and +8 degrees centigrade).
+Some medicines require storage in a refrigerator (between +2°C and +8°C).
 Examples of these medicines are vaccines, insulin, thyroxine tablets, immune therapies, some eye drops, some hormone products and some antibiotic mixtures for children.

 If electricity has been cut off for an extended period and as a result the quality of refrigerated medicines has been compromised, the medicines concerned should be discarded, unless the medicine is essential to sustain health (e.g., insulin), in which case the medicine should continue to be used until a new supply is available.

 Because temperature sensitive medicines deteriorate and lose effectiveness if not refrigerated, they should be replaced with a new supply as soon as possible.
 For example, insulin that is not refrigerated will have a shorter shelf life than the expiration date shown on the package.

 Medicines that have been contaminated by floodwater will not be safe to take and should not be taken under any circumstances.

 If you are concerned about the safety or storage of a particular medicine, contact your pharmacist or doctor or contact Health Direct on 1800 022 222 for guidance.

 Household and property information